-If you’ve ever felt like your legs get tired faster than they used to, or noticed a little stiffness when you stand up after sitting for a while, you’re not imagining it.
+If you’ve noticed your legs getting tired faster than they used to, or that standing up after sitting feels a little stiffer than it once did, you’re not imagining it.

-Those small but mighty calf muscles — the ones we rarely think about — could be playing a much bigger role in how you move, feel, and age than you realize.
+Those small but mighty calf muscles — the ones we rarely think about — play a much bigger role in how you move, feel, and recover than most people realize.

 Why Calf Muscles Deserve More Attention

-Your calf muscles — the gastrocnemius (the visible one when you flex your ankle) and the soleus (hidden underneath) — are responsible for more than just helping you walk.
+Your calf muscles — the gastrocnemius (the one you can see when you flex your ankle) and the soleus (the deeper support muscle underneath) — do far more than help you walk.
 They:

-🦶 Keep you steady and balanced.
-Strong calves protect your ankles and help you feel more stable on stairs, trails, or uneven ground.
+Strong calves support your ankles and help you feel more confident on stairs, uneven ground, or quick changes in direction.

 Calves and Your Mobility: A Hidden Connection